 - Automated emails for order confirmation, signup, and payment success

-- Automated text messages for shipping details and delays
+- Automated text messages for shipping details and delays, made possible with the Best SMS gateway

 - Knowledge base FAQ pages on returns and exchanges